AlexParamonov/audio-pc/README.md

 Current version is tightly coupled with software i am using.
 You will need to edit .bat files for your needs before usage.
+I have a 4 Cores, if your system has less - edit optimize.bat

 And **if you find better way of optimizing PC, create and issue there or send me a pull request!**